Jmartgraphix/camera_photo_renamer/README.md

 - The `-1`, `-2`, ... suffix appears when multiple files share the same `DateTimeOriginal` (common in bursts).
 - An XMP sidecar is created per file (e.g., `photo.RAF.xmp`) with `XMP:Title = "Original: <old-filename>"`.

+### XMP Sidecar Handling

+The script provides three modes for handling existing XMP sidecar files:

+- **`backup`** (default): Moves existing XMP files to the backup directory before creating new ones.
+This preserves any existing metadata while ensuring the new filename information is added.
+- **`skip`**: Skips creating XMP files for images that already have them.
+Useful when you want to preserve existing XMP metadata completely.
+- **`overwrite`**: Deletes existing XMP files and creates new ones (original behavior).
+Use with caution as this will permanently remove existing metadata.

 ## Supported Formats

 - RAW: `RAF CR2 NEF ARW ORF RW2 PEF DNG`